15 patents in this list

 US20230157816A1-patent-drawing

-3. Supra-Annular Deployment Method for Prosthetic Heart Valves
+3. Method for Supra-Annular Unsheathing of Prosthetic Heart Valves Using Specialized Compression Delivery Device

 MEDTRONIC, INC., 2023

 A method for loading and deploying prosthetic heart valves in a way that allows for delivery even if the ventricle volume is insufficient to accommodate the valve during unsheathing.
-The method involves using a specialized delivery device that compresses the valve in a way that allows it to be unsheathed supra-annularly.
+The method involves using a specialized delivery device that compresses the valve to allow it to be unsheathed supra-annularly.
 This means the valve can be unsheathed from the top side of the annulus rather than going through it.
 This avoids the need for ventricle access during unsheathing.

 JenaValve Technology, Inc., 2023